 - 1 flat mixing tray which also forms a top on the paint compartment when closed.

-- 1 deep lid that incorporates 2 deep mixing wells.
+- 1 deep lid with one deep mixing well.

 - A removable central paint compartment with: 13 deep wells ideal for squeezed tube colours as well as full and half pans.